Train with Gold Medal Flour sign on the front

 • 1921: Betty Crocker, the first lady of food, is created as a personality to answer letters from consumers

-• 1926: The Wheaties Quartet debuts what’s believed to be the first singing radio commercial
+• 1926: The Wheaties Quartet debuted what’s believed to be the first singing radio commercial

 • 1931: Bisquick is developed and quickly becomes an American household pantry staple

-• 1953: The Black Box for airplanes is developed in partnership with the University of Minnesota
+• 1953: The Ryan flight recorder, the precursor to the Black Box for airplanes, is developed in partnership with the University of Minnesota

-• 1970: General Mills first ventured into the restaurant industry with the purchase of Red Lobster in 1970
+• 1970: General Mills continued to expand into the restaurant industry with the purchase of Red Lobster

-• 1983: The Pillsbury Company bought Häagen-Dazs, which has since gone on to become an international hit
+• 1983: The Pillsbury Company purchased Häagen-Dazs, which has since gone on to become an international hit

 Still foodies after all these years